 b.
 Effluent Standards

 All dischargers are subject to the narrative effluent limitations specified in the General Permit.
-The narrative effluent limitations require stormwater discharges associated with construction activity to meet all applicable provisions of Sections 301 and 402 of the Clean Water Act.
+The narrative effluent limitations require stormwater discharges associated with construction activity to meet all applicable provisions of §§ 301 and 402 of the Clean Water Act.
 These provisions require controls of pollutant discharges that utilize BAT and BCT to reduce pollutants and any more stringent controls necessary to meet water quality standards.

-Risk Level 2 dischargers that pose a medium risk to water quality are subject to NALs for pH and turbidity, which were established based on best professional judgement.
-Risk Level 3 dischargers that pose a high risk to water quality are subject to numeric action levels (NALs) for pH and turbidity, which were established based on best professional judgement.
+Risk Level 2 dischargers that pose a medium risk to water quality are subject to numeric action levels for pH and turbidity, which were established based on best professional judgement.
+Risk Level 3 dischargers that pose a high risk to water quality are subject to numeric action levels for pH and turbidity, which were established based on best professional judgement.

 c.
 Effluent Monitoring

-Effluent monitoring is required for Risk Level 2 and 3 (Linear Underground and Overhead Project Type 2 and 3) project sites as described in the Order, Attachments D and E. Effluent monitoring results must be certified and submitted electronically through SMARTS.
+Effluent monitoring is required for Risk Level 2 and 3 and linear underground and overhead project Type 2 and 3 project sites as described in the Order, Attachments D and E. Effluent monitoring results must be certified and submitted electronically through SMARTS.

 d.
 Good Housekeeping